PatrickKi/StardewSwitcher/README.md

 ## How to use

-- Download tool for windows - no install needed
+- Download tool for windows - no install needed - see Releases on Github
+  - Unzip the folder and start .exe
 - Click on "Choose saves directory" to select your saves folder
   - Usually here: C:\Users\Username\AppData\Roaming\StardewValley\Saves
   - Select the whole "saves" folder, not one specific world